green-engineering/carbon-hack-24/docs/project_run_guide.md

         k8s-host-url: [REPLACE WITH YOUR OWN HOST URL]
 ```

-**[Optional] Modify default metrics**: For more accurate readings, you can replace the default metrics in the `server\ie\cluster.yaml` [file](https://github.com/nb-green-ops/carbon-hack-24/blob/main/server/ie/cluster.yml) by adding values applicable to your cluster.
+**[Optional] Modify default metrics**: For more accurate readings, you can replace the default metrics in `server\ie\cluster.yml` by adding values applicable to your cluster.

 | Metric                      | Description                                                                                               | Example          |
 |-----------------------------|-----------------------------------------------------------------------------------------------------------|------------------|